srlinuxeurope/DCFPartnerHackathon/eda/README.md

 /home/nokia/eda/playground/tools/kind-v0.24.0 get kubeconfig --name eda-demo > ~/.kube/eda.kubeconfig
 ```

+## Store EDA last transaction hash

+To enable users to revert to an initial state the EDA was deployed, we need to store the last transaction and its hash after we deployed EDA.

+Execute `bash eda/record-init-tx.sh` script that will store the `TX_ID TX_HASH` pair in the `/opt/srexperts/eda-init-tx` file.
+This file then can be used to revert EDA to this transaction.

 ## Restore script

 When users need to restore EDA to a well known state, they should run the following script: